 Engel Family Preserve - 10.37 acres off Sumac Rd.
 Short trail to bench and sweeping views to east.

 Los Jilgueros Preserve - 43.5 acres on S. Mission Rd N of High School with over 2 miles of looping, gentle trails.
+The former Firescape Garden is now a Habitat Garden.
 Download map.

 Karen Tucker Preserve at Hellers Bend - 48.55 acres at south end of Heller's Bend Rd, just off S. Mission.
 Steep trail to views.

 Margarita Peak Preserve - 1206 acres, elevation 3193ft - highest peak in San Diego County west of I-15.
 Closed to public due to sensitive habitat.